dfrankland/font-family-merger/README.md

 <ol>
     <li><strong>TTF is the only supported font!</strong></li>
     <li>
-        <p>Font Family Merger assumes that each of your fonts has a font name like <i>"Font FontVariation"</i> which it will take and make the font family and rename your files. <i>If your fonts do not follow this pattern, changes to the code will be neccesary in order for it to work properly.</i></p>
+        <p>Font Family Merger tries to find each of your fonts names like <i>"Font FontVariation"</i> and split them into an array following the regex you provide. <i>If no names are found then Font Family Merger will throw an exception.</i></p>
     </li>
     <li>
         <p>Font Family Merger requires you to have <code>python</code> and also <code>BeautifulSoup</code>, <code>lxml</code>, plus <code>fontTools</code> python modules installed as a prereqisite.
 For more information on that see below:</p>